Washington Double Star Catalog

 is understood to be A and the secondary to be B.

-Another common arrangement, such as AB-C or AB,C indicates that C is
+Another common arrangement, such as AB,C indicates that C is

 measured relative to the center of light (or photocenter) of the AB